You can choose between two options

-You can enroll only in the Climate Change Summer School or also in the Skills Summer School.
-Therefore, you have two options:
+You can enroll only in the Climate Change Summer School or in one of two other courses as well.
+Therefore, you have three options:

-- Workload equivalent to 3 ECTS credits: You will follow the two-week intensive course “A Multidisciplinary Approach to Climate Change” from 17 to 28 July 2023.
+- Workload equivalent to 3 ECTS credits: You will follow the two-week intensive course “A Multidisciplinary Approach to Climate Change” from July 15 to 26, 2024.
 This course offers a multidisciplinary view of climate change at the university level.

-- Workload equivalent to 6 ECTS credits: From 3 to 14 July 2023, you will have another two-week intensive course.
+- Workload equivalent to 6 ECTS credits: From July 1 to 12, 2024, you will have another two-week intensive course.
 This pre-course will improve your writing and speaking skills to help you succeed in your academic and professional career.
-Please, see our Skills Summer School website for full details.
+Please, see our Skills Summer School website for more details.
+NO LONGER AVAILABLE IN 2024.

 Objectives of A Multidisciplinary Approach to Climate Change